little-endian-0x01/TorScrapper/README.md

 ## Built With

 * [Python](https://www.python.org/) - Python programming language.
-* [Tor](https://www.torproject.org/) - If you don't know about Tor then you probably shuldn't be here :)
+* [Tor](https://www.torproject.org/) - If you don't know about Tor then you probably shouldn't be here :)
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Beautiful Soup is a Python library for pulling data out of HTML and XML files.

 ## Contributing

-If you want to contribute to this project, for some reason I won't understand, then you can create a pull request.
-Happy Coding!
+If you have new ideas which is worth implementing, mention those by starting a new issue with the title [FEATURE_REQUEST].
+If the idea is worth implementing, congratz you are now a contributor.

 ## Versioning